 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Begin by meditating for just five minutes.
-You can use a kitchen timer or the timer on your smart phone or watch.
-Practice meditating a few times a week to start, working up to 15 or 20 minutes.
+Start by meditating for just five minutes.
+You can use a timer to keep track or find short mindfulness or body scan meditations on apps or YouTube.
+Practice meditating a few times a week to start, then work your way up to 15 or 20 minutes.
 During practice, when you notice your thoughts beginning to wander, redirect your attention back to your breathing.

 On top of the many apps that offer meditation practices, Miller adds that some healthcare providers offer programs that incorporate mindfulness-based strategies along with massage, acupuncture or nutritional services to help people cope with chronic pain.
 So, if you need help, don’t be afraid to ask your healthcare provider for alternatives.